 8:40 AM Student Arrival Breakfast $ 1.25

-8:55 AM Classes begin Lunch $ 2.35
+8:55 AM Tardy Bell Lunch $ 2.35

 3:30 PM School dismissal Milk $ .60

 District Website District Anonymous Report Line www.pbsd.k12.pa.us 412-795-0100, ext.
-8911 link on the District website.
+8911

+Plum Connect - Plum Connect is our automated attendance and emergency notification system.
+Any individual may sign up for Plum Connect notifications.
+If you would like to opt-in for this service, please click the Plum Connect link on the District website.

 Delays/Cancellations --- When it becomes necessary to close the schools, announcements will be made on the following radio and TV stations: KDKA, WPXI, and WTAE.
 This information will also be reported on the district website and on the district’s information line at 412-795-0100, ext.
 5.